MHosssam/MHosssam/README.md

 - Java
 - Android

+## Bdaya development company
-I am a member of a good flutter team, my role is focused on developing UI.I made a lot of apps.
-I Practice a lot of things in this company like:
+### I am a member of a good flutter team, my role is focused on developing UI.I made a lot of apps.
+I Practice a lot of things in this company like :
 - GetX StateManagement.
 - Making app as mobile and web.
 - Making animation views using lottie and flare packages.